Skip to main content

 Except for any retirement plan, fund, or arrangement identified in any order issued and attached as set out in paragraph 3, until judgment has been entered on all remaining issues and has become final, the must indemnify and hold the other party harmless from any adverse consequences to the other party if the bifurcation results in the loss of the other party's rights with respect to any retirement, survivor, or deferred compensation benefits under any plan, fund, or arrangement, or to any elections or options associated with them, to the extent that the other party would have been entitled to those benefits or elections as the spouse or surviving spouse or the domestic partner or surviving domestic partner of the moving party.

-Accordingly, the court is required to list all retirement plans in which one or both parties is a participant and identify which kind of order it is issuing for each plan.
+Accordingly, the court is required to list all retirement plans in which one or both parties is a participant, and identify which kind of order it is issuing for each plan.

 The moving party has the burden to ensure all retirement accounts have been addressed, whether to join them or not, and further to include them in the forms.
 If they cannot do that, the Court can deny the request to bifurcate status, as there is a risk to the other party’s interest in those accounts.